instagibbs/bolts/XX-eltoo-peer-protocol.md

 A receiving node:
   - during another's turn:
     - once all pending updates are applied:
-      - if `update_signature` is not valid for its local commitment transaction:
+      - if `update_signature` is not valid for update transaction:
-        - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
-      - if `settlement_signature` is not valid for its local commitment transaction:
         - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
     - MUST respond with a `commitment_signed_eltoo_ack` message of their own.